jonathanbossenger/block-theme-course/module-05/01-Download-and-Store.md

-# How to download a web font and store it the theme
+# How to Download a Web Font and Store It in the Theme

 WordPress 5.9 introduced the ability for theme authors to bundle custom fonts and make them available via the block system.
 This makes them available via global styles and on a per-block level.

 ## Downloading a Web Font

-There are many sites around the web to download custom web fonts.
+There are many sites around the web to download custom web fonts from.
 Google Fonts is a common place for theme authors, so we will uses it throughout this lesson.

 To get started, head over to the [Google Fonts](https://fonts.google.com/) website and browse for a font as shown in the following screenshot: